stefanienguyn/pho-around/README.md

   ever sacrificing a better place to save a minute of riding.
 - **It doesn't overpromise.** Every stop is charged a parking/queueing buffer, and the time budget is hard — the plan you get is one you can actually live.
+- **You can talk to it, without it doing the planning.** A sentence goes to a language model whose *only* output is a typed constraint list — `min_category coffee 2`, `exclude_category shopping`, `max_stops 3` — drawn from a closed vocabulary, with categories and place ids constrained to enums so it cannot name anything that doesn't exist.
+The solver still decides which places and in what order.
+That division is the point: a model asked for a plan produces something that *reads* right, while the MILP *proves* your budget holds.
+Follow-ups work too — "actually make it 2 coffees" edits the constraints and re-solves, with the interpretation shown back so a misread request is obvious before the route is.
 - **It scales politely.** Each request pre-filters the dataset to 25 candidates — the 18 nearest to *your* start, plus the 7 best anywhere in the city — so a far-away gem always keeps its seat at the table.
 That number is measured, not guessed: on the deployment's